Africa Roundup: Canal+ acquires ROK, Flutterwave and Alipay partner, OPay raises $50M – TechCrunch

 In a recent Extra Crunch feature, TechCrunch tracked Flutterwave as one of several Africa-focused fintech companies that have established headquarters in San Francisco and operations in Africa to tap the best of both worlds in VC, developers, clients and digital finance.

 Flutterwave’s Alipay collaboration also tracks a trend of increased presence of Chinese companies in African tech.
-July saw Chinese owned Opera raise $50 million in venture spending to support its growing West African digital commercial network, which includes browser, payments and ride-hail services.
-The funds are predominately for OPay, an Opera owned, Africa-focused mobile payments startup.
+July saw Chinese-owned Opera raise $50 million in venture spending to support its growing West African digital commercial network, which includes browser, payments and ride-hail services.
+The funds are predominately for OPay, an Opera -owned, Africa-focused mobile payments startup.

 Lead investors included Sequoia China, IDG Capital and Source Code Capital.
 Opera also joined the round in the payments venture it created.